Takers

-Takers (formerly known as Bone Deep) is a 2010 American heist action thriller film directed by John Luessenhop from a story and screenplay written by Luessenhop, Gabriel Casseus, Peter Allen, and Avery Duff.
-It features Matt Dillon, Paul Walker, Idris Elba, Jay Hernandez, Michael Ealy, Tip "T.I."
-Harris, Chris Brown, Hayden Christensen and Zoe Saldana in an ensemble cast.
-The film was released on August 27, 2010.

-The film follows a group of professional bank robbers (Ealy, Brown, Christensen, Walker and Elba) who specialize in spectacular robberies.
-They are pulled into one last job by a recently-paroled cohort (T.I.) only to be pitted against a hard-boiled detective (Dillon) and his partner (Hernandez) who interrupt their heist.
+Takers is a 2010 American heist action thriller film directed by John Luessenhop.
+It features Matt Dillon, Paul Walker, Idris Elba, Jay Hernandez, Michael Ealy, T.I., Chris Brown, Hayden Christensen, and Zoe Saldaña.
+The film follows a group of professional bank robbers who specialize in spectacular robberies.
+They are pulled into one last job by a recently paroled cohort only to be pitted against a hard-boiled detective and his partner who interrupt their heist.

 Plot

 Detectives Jack Welles and Eddie Hatcher investigate a daring heist by a group of well-organized bank robbers.
-The crew, led by Gordon Cozier, consists of John, A.J., and brothers Jake and Jesse Attica.
-The crew is without a former member, Ghost, who was caught during a previous robbery five years before.
-In his absence, Jake began a relationship with Ghost's former girlfriend Lilly, who had accepted his marriage proposal.
+Led by Gordon Cozier, the crew consists of John, A.J., and brothers Jake and Jesse Attica.
+A former member, Ghost, was caught during a previous robbery five years before.
+In his absence, Jake began a relationship with Ghost's former girlfriend Lilly, who recently accepted his marriage proposal.

-After Ghost is released from prison, he meets up with the crew to plan a heist, in which it is discovered that two armored trucks will travel together, but that all the money is kept in the first truck, which holds $12 million.
+After Ghost is released from prison, he reconnects with the crew and proposes a major heist.
+Only five days from now, $25 million will be transported by a convoy of two armored trucks, with all the money being carried in the first truck.

-The crew, dressed as construction workers, hide out underground, while Ghost poses as a police officer, so he can keep an eye out for the trucks.
-Meanwhile, in order to cover themselves in case Ghost is setting them up, John heads to the top of a nearby garage to take out Ghost with a sniper rifle in case things go wrong.
-The crew plan to detonate the blast when the armored trucks drive overhead, causing the trucks to fall underground.
+Dressed as construction workers, the crew hide out underground, while Ghost poses as a police officer, so he can keep an eye out for the trucks.
+Meanwhile, John is ready to take out Ghost with a sniper rifle from the top of a nearby garage in case the whole thing is a set-up.
+The crew plan to detonate a blast when the armored trucks pass overhead, causing the trucks to fall underground.
 However, a cyclist causes the lead driver to stop short and the explosives are detonated too early.
 The lead driver radios the police, while armed guards pile out of the rear truck.

 A gunfight ensues between the robbers in the crater and the guards on the street, until John commandeers the rear truck and rams the lead truck into the crater where the crew cut into it.
-John and the other robbers pack the cash into bags, and flee by heading down a variety of different tunnels, with the plan of connecting into various subway lines to make their escape.
+John and the other robbers pack the cash into bags, and flee through different sewage tunnels which they know to intersect with the subway system.